ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd scrub begin hour``

-:Description: The time of day for the lower bound when a scheduled scrub can be
-              performed.
+:Description: This restricts scrubbing to this hour of the day or later.
+              Use ``osd scrub begin hour = 0`` and ``osd scrub end hour = 0`` to allow scrubbing the entire day.
+Along with ``osd scrub end hour``, they define a time window, in which the scrubs can happen.
+              But a scrub will be performed
+              no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
-:Type: Integer in the range of 0 to 24
+:Type: Integer in the range of 0 to 23
 :Default: ``0``

 ``osd scrub end hour``

-:Description: The time of day for the upper bound when a scheduled scrub can be
-              performed.
+:Description: This restricts scrubbing to the hour earlier than this.
+              Use ``osd scrub begin hour = 0`` and ``osd scrub end hour = 0`` to allow scrubbing for the entire day.
 Along with ``osd scrub begin hour``, they define a time window, in which the scrubs can happen.
-But a scrub will be performed no matter the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
+But a scrub will be performed no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
-:Type: Integer in the range of 0 to 24
+:Type: Integer in the range of 0 to 23
-:Default: ``24``
+:Default: ``0``

 ``osd scrub begin week day``

 :Description: This restricts scrubbing to this day of the week or later.
-              0 or 7 = Sunday, 1 = Monday, etc.
+              0  = Sunday, 1 = Monday, etc. Use ``osd scrub begin week day = 0``
+              and ``osd scrub end week day = 0`` to allow scrubbing for the entire week.
+              Along with ``osd scrub end week day``, they define a time window, in which the scrubs can happen.
+But a scrub will be performed no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
-:Type: Integer in the range of 0 to 7
+:Type: Integer in the range of 0 to 6
 :Default: ``0``

 ``osd scrub end week day``

 :Description: This restricts scrubbing to days of the week earlier than this.
-              0 or 7 = Sunday, 1 = Monday, etc.
+              0 = Sunday, 1 = Monday, etc.  Use ``osd scrub begin week day = 0``
+              and ``osd scrub end week day = 0`` to allow scrubbing for the entire week.
+              Along with ``osd scrub begin week day``, they define a time window, in which the scrubs can happen.
+But a scrub will be performed no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
-:Type: Integer in the range of 0 to 7
+:Type: Integer in the range of 0 to 6
-:Default: ``7``
+:Default: ``0``

 ``osd scrub during recovery``